Causes include diabetes, amyloidosis, autoimmune disorders, cancer, excessive alcohol consumption, and certain drugs.

 The cause is corrected or treated if possible.

-The nervous system has central and peripheral parts.
+The nervous system Overview of the Nervous System The nervous system has two distinct parts: the central nervous system (the brain and spinal cord) and the peripheral nervous system (the nerves outside the brain and spinal cord).
+The basic... read more has central and peripheral parts.
 The central nervous system includes the brain and spinal cord.
 The peripheral nervous system includes the nerves that connect the body’s tissues with the brain and spinal cord.
 Peripheral nerves include the following:

 Somatic nerves, which connect with muscles under voluntary (conscious) control or with sensory receptors in the skin.

-Autonomic neuropathies are a type of peripheral neuropathy, a disorder in which peripheral nerves are damaged throughout the body.
+Autonomic neuropathies are a type of peripheral neuropathy Overview of the Peripheral Nervous System The peripheral nervous system refers to the parts of the nervous system that are outside the central nervous system, that is, those outside the brain and spinal cord.
+Thus, the peripheral nervous... read more , a disorder in which peripheral nerves are damaged throughout the body.
 In autonomic neuropathies, there is much more damage to the autonomic nerves than to the somatic nerves.

 Common causes of autonomic neuropathies include

-Viral infections may trigger an autoimmune reaction that results in destruction of autonomic nerves.
+Viral infections may trigger an autoimmune reaction Autoimmune Disorders that results in destruction of autonomic nerves.

 Some of the antibodies produced by the immune system attack the surface of a nerve fiber or the tissues that wrap around the fiber and enable it to conduct impulses quickly and accurately.
-(These tissues are called the myelin sheath.)
+(These tissues are called the myelin sheath Nerves .)

 Other causes of autonomic neuropathies include cancer, drugs, excessive alcohol consumption, and toxins.